Turn-based tactics: History

-Steel Panthers was released in 1995 by SSI, very much resembling a board wargame translated to the computer; it gave a traditional overheard view, though numeric ratings were not visible on the screen depictions.
+Steel Panthers was released in 1995 by SSI, very much resembling a board wargame translated to the computer; it gave a traditional overhead view, though numeric ratings were not visible on the screen depictions.
 Two sequels followed; Steel Panthers II: Modern Battles in 1996 and Steel Panthers III: Brigade Command 1939-1999 in 1997.
 Rights to the game and source code were later acquired by Matrix Games who developed and released as freeware an improved remake based on the Steel Panthers III engine (but limited to the timespan of World War II); this was known as Steel Panthers: World at War!
 (SP:WAW).
 Another group, SP-Camo, developed and released Steel Panthers: World War II, and Steel Panthers: Main Battle Tank was released in June 2005.
 The SP-Camo games were based on the Steel Panthers II engine.
 Both the Matrix Games and SP-Camo versions had many fans and resulted in several releases with enhanced graphics, program code changes, and new unit types.

 Another game originally scheduled to be a computerized Squad Leader/ASL was Combat Mission.
 While not the first 3-D tactical warfare game, it set an industry standard for realism, thanks to minutely detailed armor penetration modelling.
 There was no first-person element to the game, which placed a realistic burden of command on the player, and unlike earlier games like M-1 Tank Platoon or Muzzle Velocity, human intervention wasn't necessary to ensure that one's troops were capable of fighting with the same skill as the computer enemy.
 Combat Mission: Beyond Overlord received critical acclaim upon release in 2000.
 Two follow up games were released in 2002 and 2004, which improved the infantry game with better suppression and automatic fire modelling.
 The game featured a "WEGO" system, where orders were entered sequentially, and the turn was then executed simultaneously, with a "Tactical AI" carrying out both sets of orders.
 This type of system had been what the original board wargame designers of Firefight et al. had dreamed of, but were restricted to creating manually.